 Engine 101-1 (retired)

 A 1994 Spartan/4Guys custom pumper.
 This unit is equipped with a 1250 GPM Hale pump, 1000 gallon booster tank.
 In 2013, an Onan generator, 4000 watt Wil-Burt light tower, and coffin type compartments in the existing hose bed were installed.
 The upgrades to this unit was an effort to consolidate apparatus.
 This unit carries the departments extrication tools as well as class B foam.
-This unit has seating for 5 personnel and is assigned to station 1.
+This unit has seating for 5 personnel.

 2002 – 33’, 2-story, Surrey Fire Safety House.
 This trailer contains 2 floors; the 1st floor is used for severe weather training and resembles a typical living room, while the 2nd floor is used for fire training and resembles a typical bedroom.
 The 2nd floor opens out to an outside deck where children can learn how to use a fire escape ladder.
 The trailer also contains a fully operational kitchen where basic kitchen emergencies can be taught.
 This unit contains a full lighting and sound system to simulate storms and lightning.
 It also contains a heated door to train children, and even adults, on how to test doors during a fire.
 The unit is also plumbed so that the entire trailer can be used for smoke simulations.
 This helps provide a realistic and dramatic feel of what one may encounter in the event of a fire emergency in their home.